jbadhree/jbadhree.github.io/content/about_wrong.md

 **Logical Wrongness**

 Logical wrongness is about errors in reasoning, structure, or factual accuracy.
-This dimension of “wrong” occurs when something doesn’t make logical sense or when it includes contradictions, fallacies, or false assumptions.
-Logical wrongness is important in areas that require clear, precise thought, like problem-solving, programming, or mathematics.
+This dimension of “wrong” occurs when something doesn’t make logical sense or violates rules of logic.

 For instance: